 - Rates may vary, so it's important to check before you trade to see how much you're paying

-If none of the above has what you’re looking for, you might want to start looking in one of the places below.
+If none of the above has what you’re looking for, you might want to get a wider look at a list of available cryptocurrency exchanges.